Adroiti/docs-for-code-review-tools/Govet-methods.md

-Pattern: Non-standard signatures for methods with familiar names
+Pattern: Non-standard signature for method with familiar name

 Issue: -